HIV/AIDS FACTS

 My partner and I want to get our HIV tests at the same time.
 Can we do that?

 Yes.
 Testing Together is an HIV testing and counseling service for people and their sexual partner.
 Testing together helps couples get tested and talk about safer sex together.
 It’s a chance for both of you to find out your current HIV status, learn how to protect each other, and talk openly and honestly about sex and your relationship!
-Schedule a test with ARcare Positive Connections.
+Schedule a test with ARcare.

-I would like ARcare Positive Connections to provide HIV testing at an event.
+I would like ARcare to provide HIV testing at an event.
 What do I need to do?

 Let us know!
 Contact us and be sure to check “Testing Event” on the form.
 We will reach out to you for more information.
 Please be aware that although every effort is made, sometimes we are unable to attend or provide testing at specific events.

-I would like ARcare Positive Connections to come and do a HIV & Sexual Health presentation in my community.
+I would like ARcare to come and do a HIV & Sexual Health presentation in my community.
 What do I need to do?

 Learn more about educational offerings and submit a form to request a training here.